kakyoism/kkappkit/README.md

 ## Acknowledgements

 I must thank the author of PySimpleGUI for his thorough documentation.
-His insight inspired me to think about my own problems and start working on my own pragmatic UI solution instead of blindly committing to a random framework out there.
+His insight inspired me to think about my own problems and start working on my own pragmatic UI solution instead of making a blind committment to a random framework out there.